 You don’t need to be a professional reviewer.
 You don’t even need to have done this before.

-If you’ve ever finished a book and felt something—you’re qualified to leave a review even if it just a note to say that you enjoyed it.
+If you’ve ever finished a book and felt something—you’re qualified to leave a review even if it just a note to say that you enjoyed it or click on some stars.

-The sign-up for Almost Us ARC reads is now closed!
-Thank you for your interest!
+The sign-up for Always Us ARC reads is now open!!!